bdasgupta02/simple-dsa-cpp/README.md

 - Stack
 - Int Hash Set
 - Hash Pair (pair data structured used for the hash map)
-- Hash Map (any hashable data type for key)
+- Hash Map (any hashable data type for key), with retrievals at O(1) for best and average, O(n) for worst

 ### Supported algorithms
 Nothing yet